reactive-python/reactpy-django/docs/src/features/hooks.md

     _Note: In Django's ORM design, the field name to access foreign keys is [postfixed with `_set`](https://docs.djangoproject.com/en/dev/topics/db/examples/many_to_one/) by default._

+??? question "Can I define async query functions?"

+    Async functions are supported by `use_query`.
+You can use them in the same way as a sync query function.

+    However, be mindful of Django async ORM restrictions.

+    === "components.py"

+        ```python
+        {% include "../../python/use-query-async.py" %}
+        ```

 ??? question "Can I make ORM calls without hooks?"

     {% include-markdown "../../includes/orm.md" start="<!--orm-excp-start-->" end="<!--orm-excp-end-->" %}